 Let's dig into the different types of phishing scams, why they work, and how you can prevent employees from falling for these tricks.

-Types of Phishing and Their Particular Schemes
+7 Types of Phishing Tactics

 Cybercriminals continue to come up with creative methods to use phishing to infiltrate an organization.
 While the majority of their efforts still focus on using email as their vehicle for attacks, they have branched out into other areas of your business that you need to be watchful for.

 Email phishing is a general term that describes any cyber attack that uses email as a method of contacting potential victims.
 These attacks are typically mass-emailed campaigns that cast a wide net as phishing “lures’ are sent to a vast number of recipients.
 These emails include a malicious link or attachment and try to get the person receiving the message to click on the link or open the attachment by expressing a sense of urgency, inciting fear or curiosity, or using some other enticing message.